Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Discussions

 In parallel, additional indicators of the remnant nature may be provided by GW post-merger signals, expected to be detectable by higher performance designs of the next generation of GW interferometers.
-First, the GW ringdown signal from the newly formed and oscillating remnant, lying at the high-frequency end of the spectrum ($\geq$ 2 kHz for a NS remnant) may be detected by the most performative next-generation GW interferometers -- in particular CE if it features an interferometer of 40~km arms \citep{ringdown_CE}, and for ringdown detections prospects with ET see \cite{Branchesi_2023}.
-Secondly, continuous GW (CW) are an expected emission from a rapidly rotating high magnetic field NS \citep{Sarin2021}.
-This would concern millisecond magnetar formed close-by, i.e. within 20~Mpc for Advanced LIGO and 450~Mpc for the ET (assuming a rather high ellipticity of 10$^{-2}$, see \cite{cw_distances}).
-Both of these post-merger GW signals could be complementary to X-ray lightcurves to probe the remnant nature.
+First, the GW ringdown signal from the newly formed and oscillating remnant, lying at the high-frequency end of the spectrum ($\geq$ 2 kHz for an NS remnant) may be detected by CE if it features an interferometer of 40~km arms \citep{ringdown_CE}; for ringdown detections prospects with ET see \cite{Branchesi_2023}.
+Secondly, continuous GW (CW) are an expected emission from a stable (or sufficiently long-lived), rapidly rotating, high magnetic field NS (e.g., \citealt{Sarin2021}; see \citealt{cw170817} for GW170817 long-lived remnant search).
+This would concern millisecond magnetar formed close-by, i.e., within 20~Mpc for Advanced LIGO and 450~Mpc for the ET (assuming a rather high ellipticity of 10$^{-2}$; see \citealt{cw_distances}).
+These two post-merger GW signals might be complementary to X-rays to probe the remnant nature over a range of lifetimes, notably along with optical emission, expected to carry signatures of an NS collapsing as early as $\sim 100$ ms after the merger, potentially manifesting as an unusually luminous and blue kilonova (\citealt{Metzger_review, merger_nova}; see also \citealt{ms_mag_det_optical} for detection prospects).

-Lastly, our evaluation of detectable systems at fixed hours after the merger suffers from further uncertainties.
-The results evaluated from 1 hour after the merger might be unrealistic because it either assumes that the localization accuracy of the GW alert is high, or that the X-ray instrument repoints almost immediately after the processing of the GW alert, and finds the remnant in one of the first tiles.
+Last, we emphasize that our results evaluated from one hour after the merger might be unrealistic because it assumes either that the localization accuracy of the GW alert is high or that the X-ray instrument is almost immediately repointed after the processing of the GW alert and finds the remnant in one of the first tiles.
 A beginning of observations at one hour after the merger likely concerns golden-events only.
-That said, our results confirm that the SVOM observation strategy (see previous section and Section \ref{sect:freevstrapped_results}) is suited for a millisecond magnetar detection.
-Indeed, a majority of simulated fluxes are above MXT sensitivity threshold for the nominal ToO procedure following a multi-messenger event, and the corresponding exposure time was chosen as small as possible so as to cover the GW errorbox as fast as possible.
+That said, our results confirm that the SVOM observation strategy (see Sect. \ref{sect:obs_strategy_magnetar}) is suited for a millisecond magnetar detection.
+Indeed, a majority of simulated fluxes are above MXT sensitivity threshold for the nominal ToO procedure following a multi-messenger event, and the corresponding exposure time was chosen the shortest so as to cover the GW errorbox as fast as possible.